maykinmedia/objects-api/docs/admin/object.rst

 If you want, you can validate your JSON data against the JSON schema on `JSONschema.dev <https://jsonschema.dev>`_

-In the admin page of the Objects API click on the "add" button for the "Objects" resource.
+In the Objects admin dashboard, click on "Objects" and click on the "Add" button.

 .. image:: _assets/img/object_main.png
     :alt: Click on the "add" button